evansbry000/SmartPlugApp/README.md

 A Flutter-based mobile application that allows users to:
 - Monitor power consumption and temperature in real-time
 - Control connected devices remotely
-- Set timers and schedules for automated control
 - Receive alerts for critical events
 - View historical usage data and analytics